web3privacy/web3privacy/Web3privacynowplatform/Scoringmodel.md

 **Data aggregation**
 - no email or tel nr for signup
 - control over personal data
+- does not implement kyc or aml
+- Metadata privacy / Minimal to no metadata capture

 **Traction**
 - Amount of transactions
 - number of people using it
 - is it famous
+- Time of test and battletested code - (e.g. how BSC had passed the stress time of withdrawals with FTX drama or crypto schemes such as ECDSA with more than 2-3 decades alive)

 **Governance**
 - DAO structure (if applied)